OVELYY/Signal.Pump.Bot.XXI.BINANCE/README.md

 BTC: 1BTCoinE4qNnLmyRhBQLihwxUD88JdzkAh

-Comments, suggestions on this release and prospects are accepted at: signal. pump.bot@gmail.com.
+Comments, suggestions on this release and prospects are accepted at:  signal.pump.bot@gmail.com.